Cloudlifter (Is It Worth It, SM7B Mic, Fethead Comparison) (2023)

 In the end, both products provide high-quality clean gain to use with your passive ribbon or dynamic microphones.

 Choose the one that fits your budget, requirements, and design preference.
 You can’t really go wrong with either!

 Can I use Cloudlifter with a ribbon microphone?

-Cloudlifter is specifically designed keeping passive ribbon microphones in mind, with Cloud Microphone’s own ribbon microphone as a reference.
+Cloudlifter is specifically designed to keep passive ribbon microphones in mind, with Cloud Microphone’s ribbon microphone as a reference.

 Cloudlifter doesn’t let the 48V phantom power reach the ribbon microphone at all, thus preventing any damage.
 Its impedance of 3kΩ is also perfectly suited for use with passive ribbon mics.